Asbyx/AlifeRLPipeline/README.md

 Everything is saved in `out/<profile>/<config>/`.
 That way you can recover parameters, outputs and videos easily.

 # WIP
+- Make profile & config passable in arguments
+- Test implementation of GoL
 - Correct the requirements.txt
 - Profile & out downloading and sharing
 - Propose to reload everything (after modification for example)